-3.1 Lunar radio astronomy in the 30 kHz to 30 MHz range
+3.1 Lunar radio astronomy in the 10 kHz to 30 MHz range

-Ionospheric limitations to ground-based radio astronomy below 30 MHz are described in Chapter 3 of the ITU Radioastronomy Handbook.
+The ionosphere severely limitats ground-based radio astronomy below 30 MHz.
 Cosmic radio emission has been observed with ground-based radio telescopes at frequencies as low as 1.5 MHz, but observations below 30 MHz are possible only under exceptional circumstances, at special locations, and for limited periods of time.
 Terrestrial radio interference, natural as well as man-made, seriously limits the possibility of carrying out sensitive radio astronomy observations in this frequency range from near-Earth space as well as on the Earth.
 Radio interference in the 1-30 MHz range results largely from communications transmissions and noise which is generated in comparable amounts by human activity (ignition and machinery noise) and natural sources (mostly lightning).
 Below about 500 kHz, the dominant source of noise is auroral kilometric radiation (AKR), radio noise produced high above the auroral region.
 The entire frequency range below 30 MHz is either totally inaccessible or is extremely difficult to observe from the ground.
 Important scientific targets in this range include the galactic non-thermal background, the spectra of extra galactic sources, pulsars, interstellar refraction and scattering phenomena, and radio emission of the quiet and active Sun as well as Jupiter.
 Information about many of these cannot be obtained by any other means.
 Thus, the entire range below 30 MHz should be reserved for radio astronomy.

 3.2 The 30-300 MHz range